Drinking Alcohol Can Raise Cancer Risk. How Much Is Too Much?

 Most people know that too much sun exposure increases the risk of skin cancer and that smoking increases the risk of lung cancer.
 But a survey done by ASCO last year found that 7 in 10 adults did not recognize drinking alcohol as a risk factor for cancer.

-When it comes to the lifestyle factors and habits that people can control — or change — in order to reduce their risk of disease, alcohol is pretty high up on the list.
+When it comes to the lifestyle factors and habits that people can control — or change — to reduce their risk of disease, alcohol is pretty high up on the list.
 "Alcohol is estimated to be the third-largest modifiable risk factor for cancer," says Susan Gapstur, an epidemiologist with the American Cancer Society.

 About 19 percent of cancers are linked to smoking, 8 percent are linked to obesity or excess body weight — and about 5 percent are linked to alcohol.